 70% of frontline workers surveyed by McKinsey said they had applied for career advancement opportunities.
 But the McKinsey survey also revealed that 65% of frontline employees were unaware or unsure of how to achieve advancement.

 To keep employees engaged, companies have to provide equal access to learning and career opportunities, such as training courses or mentorship programs.
+Again, this may mean using digital tools.

 Employee development case studies